nfdi4plants/nfdi4plants.github.io/src/content/events/2024-10-11_arc-user-support.md

 title: ARC User Meeting
 category: Webinar
 audience: [Users]
-excerpt: 'With this monthly ARC user meeting we try to regularly answer questions, demonstrate tools and services or discuss data management issues.'
+description: 'With this monthly ARC user meeting we try to regularly answer questions, demonstrate tools and services or discuss data management issues.'
 when:
   -
     start: 2024-10-11T13:00:00